 As the name appropriately implies, preventive dentistry is all about a preventive approach to oral health care.
 In the short term, it’s about taking care of your teeth and keeping them as healthy as possible.
 In the long term, it’s about preventing cavities, diminishing enamel wear, and lessening the probability of gum disease.
 The truth is, it all starts at home, with good dental hygiene habits.

 Preventive dentistry is also about personal responsibility.
 And while daily maintenance is key to dental health, ongoing professional care is equally important.
-Here, regular visits to the dentist are vital.
+Here, regular visits to the dentist in Woodbridge are vital.
 By any definition, a proactive approach is far better than a reactive approach - in short, a preventive approach will address immediate concerns, while counteracting chronic conditions.

 Brushing the teeth daily is a “no-brainer” for most.
 Additionally, using fluoride-based toothpastes has proven to be effective.
 Finally, toothbrushes should be replaced (ideally) every few months.